Kettle Creek

 Aerodrome

-The United States Air Force Academy Airfield is an airfield located near Colorado Springs, Colorado, and in use by the United States Air Force Academy.
-United States Air Force Academy Airstrip is situated 2½ km north of Kettle Creek.
+The United States Air Force Academy Airfield is a private airfield located near Colorado Springs, Colorado, used by the United States Air Force Academy.
+On November 1, 2019, the airfield was renamed Benjamin O. Davis Jr. Airfield.
+United States Air Force Academy Airstrip is situated 1½ miles north of Kettle Creek.

 Places in the Area